2016 Ole Miss Rebels football team

+Offseason

 NCAA investigation

 The offseason was a controversial one for the Rebels, where an ongoing NCAA investigation dominated college football headlines.
 The investigation began prior to the start of the 2015 season, where Ole Miss star offensive tackle Laremy Tunsil was arrested on charges of domestic violence after allegedly assaulting his stepfather, Lindsey Miller.
 Ole Miss coach Hugh Freeze announced that Tunsil was defending his mother, Desiree Tunsil.
 A police report that was released days after the incident stated that Miller claimed Tunsil was "riding around with football agents" and that when a deputy arrived at the scene of the incident, "Tunsil and the agents" left in a yellow convertible.
 Days later, NCAA officials interviewed Miller about allegations of multiple violations of rules by the Ole Miss football program; Hugh Freeze later dismissed the possibility of a violation of rules, saying he's confident his program "always does the right thing".
 In August 2015, Tunsil and Miller agreed to drop charges against each other and sign dismissal forms.
 However, Tunsil was suspended from the first seven games of the 2015 season, making his debut against Texas A&M. In October 2015, Ole Miss announced that Tunsil used three loaner vehicles over a six-month period without payment, among other impermissible benefits.

 Only a few days later, an NCAA investigation of Louisiana Lafayette revealed that former Ole Miss coach David Saunders may have committed violations while at Ole Miss.
 Saunders allegedly helped five recruits receive fraudulent ACT scores at Wayne County High School, lied to the NCAA about his involvement and failed to cooperate with the subsequent investigation.
 He also allegedly gave a total of $6,500 to a player over the course of two semesters while at Louisiana Lafayette.